cloudbrdesign/eks-nuggets/README.md

 - 🧪 **Hands-on EKS Labs** – Guided exercises to build, deploy, and scale workloads on AWS EKS.
 - 📜 **Kubernetes & EKS Manifests** – Reusable YAML files for clusters, workloads, networking, observability, security, and more.
 - 🧠 **Architecture Notes & Patterns** – Real-world examples and best practices to run EKS in production.
-- 🎙 **Interviews with Experts** – Insights from cloud engineers, architects, and DevOps leaders who live and breathe Kubernetes and AWS.

 ---